Most marketers focus on lead generation but it is enough?

-We were looking for movies to be able to watch and so you look and see what’s available in Redbox, and then I said, “Well, how many stars does it have?
-What do the reviews say?”
-Because you don’t want to waste time.
-You don’t want to waste two hours of your time watching something that stinks basically.
-You’re not going to watch something with two out of five stars.
+We were looking for movies to be able to watch and so you look and see what's available in Redbox, and then I said, "Well, how many stars does it have?
+What do the reviews say?"
+Because you don't want to waste time [Wasting time doing trivial marketing tasks?
+Read this.].
+You don't want to waste two hours of your time watching something that stinks basically.
+You're not going to watch something with two out of five stars.

 You're looking for comparison.
 You're looking for something that other people maybe similar to you, but you're trying to get some relational.
 I think this is where things have changed now, that we're looking for that relational experience.
 I feel we are a huge community and I spend time in Galway at our Galway office, and I love Galway.
 Galway is just absolutely amazing to me.